c72bcbf4/aaai26/README.md

 We provide our models under [results/models](results/models).
 [test.py](test.py) is a small CLI wrapper for all experiments which can be used as follows.
+Use the `--save` flag for visualization of the results.

 `trees_sm` is configured for graphs with 6-9 nodes and `trees_lg` is configured for graphs with 10-15 nodes.